LIS 10010 INFORMATION FLUENCY FOR COLLEGE SUCCESS 3 Credit Hours

 LIS 61096 INDIVIDUAL INVESTIGATION 1-3 Credit Hours

-(Repeatable for credit) Research or individual investigation for master's level graduate students.
+(Repeatable for credit) Research or individual investigation in areas not covered by the existing curriculum for master's level graduate students.
 Deliverables determined with instructor of record.
 Maximum registration of 1-3 credit hours per semester.
 Students may count a maximum of 6 credit hours of individual investigation toward their MLIS degree requirements.
 No more than a total of 6 credit hours of Internship or Individual Investigation or any combination of the two may count toward MLIS degree requirements.

 Prerequisite: Graduate standing; and special approval.